 Luckily, you're not alone.
 Many marketers have asked those questions and might not have found a solid answer yet.
-We're here to shed some light on the elusive bounce rate.
-We've put together a quick overview of what constitutes a bounce rate -- and what doesn't -- and help you find some ways to fix it.
+We're here to demystify bounce rate with an overview of what constitutes a bounce rate — what doesn't — and exactly how you can fix it.

-To answer what is perhaps the most important of these questions: No, your website bounce rate is not the same as your email bounce rate.
 Your website's bounce rate is the percentage of people who land on a page on your website, then leave.
-They don't click on anything else.
-They just get to one of your pages, hang out for a bit, then leave.
+They don't click on anything else or visit a second page on the site.

-Keep in mind that bounce rate is different than an exit rate.
-Bounce rates only measure "one-and-done" visits -- the ones in which people arrive and leave your website without navigating away from a single page.
+Keep in mind that bounce rate is different from an exit rate.
+Bounce rates only measure "one-and-done" visits — the ones in which people arrive and leave your website without navigating away from a single page.
 Here's what they look like in your HubSpot Web Analytics Dashboard, for example:

 Let's say you were comparing bounce rates and exit rates for a thank-you page.
 A high bounce rate on that page would be kind of alarming, because that means people are only viewing that page alone, then clicking away.
 Even worse, they didn't fill out a form to get to it, which means you're losing out on conversions.

 But a high exit rate, on the other hand, wouldn't be cause for concern.
 It would mean that this page was the last in a chain of visits — people exiting from that page probably arrived from its preceding landing page, downloaded the offer on the thank-you page, and left to go make use of the content they just downloaded.